-The lesson here: Listen to your customers, collect feedback and implement them to provide them a great experience!
+The lesson here: Listen to your customers, collect feedback, and implement them to provide them with a great experience!

 You can’t improve customer retention in a day.
 You have to collect customer support data and analyze it rigorously.
 Then implementing a solid strategy and using techniques relevant to your industry can surely impact your retention rate.

 It takes time to earn your customer’s trust.
 Work on customer experience, know your customers and provide great value.
 Your customers will become your brand ambassadors.
 Make it your mission to make your customer’s lives easier, and they will come to you over and over.